clemsonMakerspace/admin/meeting-minutes/2017-11-08_team_meeting.md

     - Sheet of paper and pencil in each cabinet containing filament and simply mark when you took a box?
       - Then someone be accountable for looking at those sheets each day/week and log them in the Drive
     - Just be accountable for marking it in the Google Drive inventory sheet when you take a box?
 (Show my example)
+- Laser Cutter filter inventory conducted 10/27
+  - Pre-filters: 0
+  - HEPA filter: 1
+  - Gas filter: 1
+  - Duct tape: last roll
+    - Any filters/duct tape ordered?
+      - If not, how do we go about doing this?

 ## Hour Requirement
 - 160 minimum hours